 Dr. Nahid Iglesias from Duke University has been working on potential genetic therapies for PWS and has shown that “epigenome editing” can reactivate the maternal genes in the PWS region in human cells.
 The current study will focus on determining the molecular requirements to permanently reactivate the maternal genes in the PWS region so that gene expression is maintained long-term in the cells.
 This project uses cutting-edge CRISPR technology.
 If successful, this approach from this project will lay the groundwork for the therapeutic development of a one-time gene therapy establishing stable reactivation of PWS genes for the lifetime of the patient.

 A lab using epigenome editing is Dr. Claudio Mussolino’s team at the University of Freiburg.
 Dr. Mussolino and his team is using a novel approach to activate the maternal genes in the PWS regions.
 They are developing “designer epigenome modifiers” (A-DEMs) to target key elements of the PWS-critical region on chromosome 15.
 This approach may allow more specific activation of genes in the PWS region of chromosome 15 for genetic therapy.
 They are testing the approach in the lab, using cells from individuals with PWS.

 As we know, hyperphagia (excessive hunger) and the associated metabolic changes are one of the greatest challenges that individuals with PWS and their families face on a daily basis.
 Dr. Lei Cao from The Ohio State University has developed a gene therapy that targets the metabolic roots of PWS within the brain’s center for energy regulation.
 This group has developed an approach using a single dose of a gene whose deficiency is associated with human obesity (brain-derived neurotrophic factor, or BDNF).
-This gene therapy is highly effective in animal models of obesity but has not yet been tested in a PWS animal model.
+This gene therapy is highly effective in animal models of obesity, and was recently tested in a PWS mouse model with encouraging results.
 In this funded project, Dr. Cao and her team will assess this novel gene therapy approach for metabolic dysregulation in a PWS mouse model.